 Probes¶

 Four endpoints answer "is the server alive and ready?".
-The unprefixed three sit at the bare host root, independent of the configured URL prefix.
+All four are

 | Method | Path | Code | Body | Use |